michaelwknott/michaelwknott.github.io/content/modulo.md

 I've been using a fixed length Python list as the underlying storage for my own implentation of a Deque.
 I'm using the list in a circular fashion so that elements can wrap around the end of the list.
 This ensures time efficiency when adding elements to the front of the Deque (no need to shift each current element one place to the right) and space efficiency after adding and deleting multiple elements (avoiding the situation where there are a small number of elements in a list with a large capacity).

-For ease of example, I've simplified the code to the following constants and list (see end of article for full ArrayDeque implementation):
+For ease of example, I've simplified the code to the following (see end of article for full ArrayDeque implementation):

 ```
 # An integer referencing the index of the front of the list